 Where to Stay

 New hotels and trendy hostels are popping up all over the south of the city, where most foreign visitors come to stay.
 There’s something to be said for this, as neighborhoods like Poblado and Envigado are often safer and are closer to restaurant zones and nightlife options.
-For ideas on cool places to stay in Medellín, check out this list of the best boutique hotels in the city.
+For ideas on cool places to stay in Medellín, check out the best boutique hotels in the city, along with this roundup of reliable family-friendly hotel options.

 Where to Eat